jbellmann/jcr-springextension/README.md

 ## How to build

-This project uses Maven to build all artifacts.
+This project uses Gradle to build all artifacts.

 Check out the source with:

 `git clone https://github.com/jbellmann/jcr-springextension.git`

-then `mvn install` will do the build.
+if you have Gradle installed you can build the project with `gradle build`

+if you have not installed Gradle yet, run the wrapper with `./gradlew build` on linux or `gradlew.bat build` on windows.

 ## Branches